ErmakovSemen/puer_palce/replit.md

 ### Key Features & Implementations

 - **User Authentication (Optional)**: Email/password registration and login system for customer accounts.
 Authentication is completely optional - guest checkout remains available for quick purchases.
 Authenticated users benefit from auto-filled checkout forms and order history tracking.
 Passwords are hashed with bcrypt and never exposed in API responses.
 - **Email Verification**: 6-digit verification codes sent via email upon registration, valid for 15 minutes.
 Users must verify email before login.
 Email auto-fills on verification page via URL parameter.
+In development mode (NODE_ENV=development), codes are logged to server console instead of sending real emails for easier testing.
+Resend button has 30-second cooldown timer to prevent spam.
 - **Re-registration Support**: Unverified accounts can be re-registered with new passwords.
 When attempting to register with an existing but unverified email, the system updates the password and sends a new verification code instead of blocking the registration.
 Verified accounts remain protected from duplicate registrations.
 - **User Profiles & Order History**: Personal cabinet (`/profile`) for authenticated users displaying account information and complete order history with detailed order information.
 - **Guest Checkout Conversion**: After successful guest orders, users see a registration prompt with hyperlink encouraging account creation for loyalty program benefits.